orchidsoftware/orchid.software/source/en/docs/alert.md

 ## Notifications in the admin panel

-The notification in the administration panel differs from flash-messages in that they are not deleted after viewing and can be added to any users even when they are offline.
-This is another great way to inform for example, for a task manager application to notify an employee about a new task.
+The notification in the administration panel differs from flash-messages.
+They are not deleted after viewing and can be added to any users even when they are offline.
+It is another excellent way to inform, for example, for a task manager application to notify an employee about a new task.

 You can view these notifications by clicking the "Notification Bell icon" in the application navigation bar.
 If there are unread notifications, a counter will be displayed.